fi1ingcabinet/acsm_to_kindle/README.md

 -Y    1.
 "Reading a local file with the File API_v2.html" Upload the ascm epub file -Y    1.1. unzip the file
 -    1.2. get list of encrytped and unencrypted files

--    2. (IF ENCRYPTED) Locate encryption key and create book
+-    2. (IF ENCRYPTED) Locate encryption key and create book -Y    2.1.
--    2.1.
 If the book elements are encrypted get the key from rights.xml -Y    2.2.
 "User Key" - Get the second file upload for user key -Y    2.3.
 "Parse User Key" - parse user key
 -Y    2.4. "cryptico/test_rsa_book_key.html" decrypt book key with user key